kalekundert/wellmap/docs/file_format.rst

 This layout demonstrates the difference between `[expt]` parameters and metadata.
-All of the wells on this plate have the same sample, but the sample is relevant to the analysis and might vary in other layouts analyzed by the same scripts.
+All of the wells on this plate have the same sample, but the sample is relevant to the analysis and might vary in other layouts analyzed by the same script.
 In contrast, the name and date are just (useful) metadata.

 .. example:: file_format/expt.toml
   :attrs: sample